balusena/kubernetes-for-devops/08-Kubernetes Namespaces/Kubernetes Namespaces.md

 these namespaces instead of placing everything in a single namespace.
 A cluster can support any number of namespaces, and each namespace is logically separated from the others, but they can still communicate with each other.

+## Need for Namespaces
+Lets us see when do we need namespaces:

+**1.Avoding Conflict:**
+Let's say we define our service with the name todo-api-service, and it works fine.
+However, if someone else uses the same name for their service, our service would get overridden, causing our application to break.
+This happens because we cannot use the same name for two different resources within a single namespace.
+With separate namespaces, we can use the same name for different resources in different namespaces.
+This way, teams can reuse the same resource names in different workspaces without any problems.
+Additionally, any modifications made to one resource will not affect other resources.